 PNG Museum Aircraft Status Card - B-25C Mitchell 42-12472

-FindAGrave - Capt Gustave Marinius Heiss, III (memorial photo, date of death listed as September 5, 1942)
+FindAGrave - Capt Gustave Marinius Heiss, III (memorial photo, date of death listed as September 5, 1942 sic)

-Thanks to Edward Rogers and Gus Breymann for additional research and analysis
+Thanks to Gus Breymann and Edward Rogers for additional research and analysis

 Are you a relative or associated with any person mentioned?